AKSW/shacl-shapes/shape-infos/accessible-building/README.md

 ### For visually impaired people

 A building has local support for visually impaired people, if it has a property buildaccess:supportForVisuallyImpairedAvailable with value `"true"^^xsd:boolean`.

+## Parking Lots

+A building has parking lots for people with disablilities if it has either:
+* parkinglots for people with disabilities in front of the building or
+* parkinglots for people with disabilities on site

 ## Toilet